 Safety controls are improving.
 Three Porkbun servers and one Namecheap server now default to read-only or require explicit confirmation for destructive operations.
 This is the right pattern for DNS management, where a wrong record can take down production.
 Before connecting any registrar MCP server, verify its safety posture — or configure your MCP client to require approval for write tools.

-Reviewed March 2026, refreshed April 2026 by ChatForest.
+Reviewed March 2026, refreshed April and May 2026 by ChatForest.
 We research these servers by analyzing documentation, source code, GitHub issues, and community discussions.
 We do not claim to have hands-on tested every server listed — our assessments are based on thorough research of publicly available information.

-This review was last refreshed on 2026-04-25 using Claude Opus 4.6 (Anthropic).
+This review was last refreshed on 2026-05-21 using Claude Sonnet 4.6 (Anthropic).